Medical studies

 TESTIMONIALS

-Hello to you, young high school student, reading these lines!
+Hello to you, young high school student reading these few lines!

-If I had to sum up my view of studying medicine so far (I'm in my 3rd year), I'd say "it's worth it".
-I start with this quote because, like anyone thinking about where to go, you're probably wondering about the difficulty of studying, how long it takes, and the sacrifices it requires.
-I'll be honest, studying medicine takes a lot, especially for the first year (PACES in my day, PASS/LAS for you now).
+If I had to sum up my view of medical school so far (I'm in my third year), I would say "it's worth the effort."
+I'm starting with this quote because, like anyone thinking about their career path, you're probably wondering about the difficulty of the studies, how long they take, and the sacrifices they require.
+I'll be honest, medical school is very demanding, especially in the first year (PACES in my day, PASS/LAS for you now).

-In conclusion, if you're going into medicine, try to find out what's in store for you, and give yourself the means to achieve your ambitions.
-You won't regret the sacrifices you've made!
+In conclusion, if you are considering a career in medicine, make sure you are well informed about what lies ahead, and give yourself the means to achieve your ambitions.
+You won't regret the sacrifices you make!

 ACM and CCC